 In this blog, I will be writing about the things I’ve used to manage my inflammatory issues and will also talk about ways to live a healthy life.

-I love to paddle-board, bike, jog, and do yoga.
+I love to cook, paint, paddle-board, bike, jog, and do yoga.
 If I’m ever up late enough, you’ll find me at a local spot listening to a band.
 I enjoy traveling and learning about other cultures.
 My favorite downtime is hanging out at the beach.
 I never thought I’d be a cat person, but after adopting two wonderful cats I’m 100% a cat lady now.
 LOL.
 I have a very curious mind and I do lot’s of medical and alternative research online.